SOliv1/kuk-marketing-2/mockups/readme/README_4.md

     # `allauth` specific authentication methods, such as login by e-mail
     '
 ##  Deploying to heroku
-    1.
-   1.
-   1. To check heroku logs on the gitpod terminal: follow these steps f you quit the server with Ctrl+C then type
+    1. 1. in vscode export does not work but "set" does so set          DATABASE_URL="blah" 1.
+To check heroku logs on the gitpod terminal: follow these steps f you quit the server with Ctrl+C then type
     1.  `heroku login -i`
     1.  `heroku config:set DISABLE_COLLECTSTATIC=1 --app kuk-milestone-4`